 Great Day of Service

-"One Great Day of Service" is a day designated each fall on which each mentor group performs or provides a service to an area charity, program, or individual.
+"One Great Day of Service" is a day designated each Fall on which each huddle group performs or provides a service to an area charity, program, or individual.

 RUSH Week - A few years ago, we called it “Spiritually Emphasis Week.”
 That’s what RUSH is – one week of our school year particularly set aside to emphasize the spiritual side of our education here at Briarcrest.
 Of course, we teach Christ and the tenets of the Christian faith every day, but RUSH (R U Seeking Him?) give us an opportunity to add extra emphasis to this vital part of our total curricular program.
 We attend chapel during this week on Wednesday, Thursday, and Friday.
 We hear spirit-filled messages, sing praise music, fellowship together, and have multiple opportunities to respond to Christ.